 If you want to become successful you need to become the best you can be in your field.
 How else do you think you will ever have a chance to succeed?

 Speak to players or clubs in the sports world about their strategies and you will find that all of them who are seriously considering to have an impact in the game try to get the best trainer, the best coach and the best player they can afford.
 They know that the player is only one piece of the puzzle.
 Without the right preparation, motivation, coordination and planning the player has very little chance to win any game.

 If we now go back to business and look at the risk most people take when starting a business, it sounds strange to me that they don’t plan for the best possible support they can find and afford to make their venture a success.
-Instead they rather risk to fail.
+Instead, they rather risk failing.